Vignesh061/Counter-Program/README.md

-# Counter Program
+## Counter Program

 The Counter Program is a simple, interactive web application built using HTML, CSS, and JavaScript.
 It allows users to increment, decrement, or reset a numeric value displayed on the screen.
-The project demonstrates basic DOM manipulation and event handling in JavaScript.
+The project demonstrates bazzsic DOM manipulation and event handling in JavaScript.

 ## 🔗 Live Demo